 2 Normative references

-IETF RFC 6090, Fundamental Elliptic Curve Cryptography Algorithms, February 2011.

 No CID.

 Discussion: in looking to find the reference for RFC 6090, the most obvious place to look was PKEX.
 It was not there but upon inspection, it appears that PKEX was not updated correctly.
 Basically, the description of the encryption was changed to use a secret Q and decryption to use inverse(Q) but that was not fully implemented, also it was somewhat confusing to have P be a device’s public key and then to decrypt the peer’s key and call it P too.
 Peer keys are now “prime”, so a decrypted peer key is P’.